smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 ## Getting Started

 The goal of Keepers is to ensure flawless execution of Upkeeps when expected.
-To get the most out of Chainlink Keepers, review these docs in full: [how to create a Keepers-compatible contract](../compatible-contracts), usage patterns, best practices, and how to [maintain the health of your upkeep](../register-upkeep).
+To get the most out of Chainlink Keepers, review these docs in full: [how to create a Keepers-compatible contract](../compatible-contracts), how to [register and fund your upkeep](../register-upkeep), [utility contracts](../utility-contracts) and [network overview](../overview)

 ### Supported Blockchain Networks